Ramanathapuram: Demographics

 According to 2011 census, Ramanathapuram had a population of 61,440 with a sex-ratio of 988 females for every 1,000 males, much above the national average of 929.
 A total of 6,370 were under the age of six, constituting 3,245 males and 3,125 females.
 The average literacy of the town was 93.42%, compared to the national average of 72.99%.
 The town had a total of 14716 households.
 There were a total of 20,375 workers, comprising 115 cultivators, 178 main agricultural labourers, 262 in house hold industries, 18,773 other workers, 1,047 marginal workers, 20 marginal cultivators, 30 marginal agricultural labourers, 41 marginal workers in household industries and 956 other marginal workers.

-Among Hindus Maravars, Konars, Devendrakulam are more predominant population and also large number of Vellalars, Nadars, Muslims constitute a demographic population in Ramanathapuram District.
+Among Hindus Agamudayars, Maravars,Kallars, Konars, Devendrakulam are more predominant population and also large number of Vellalars, Muslims constitute a demographic population in Ramanathapuram District.

 As per the religious census of 2011, Ramanathapuram had 76.39% Hindus, 19.77% Muslims, 3.08% Christians, 0.01% Sikhs, 0.7% following other religions and 0.01% following no religion or did not indicate any religious preference.

 Civic administration

 Ramanathapuram is a municipality.
 After shifting the district headquarters' offices from Madurai to Ramanathapuram, the town is growing.
-The gauge conversion of the railway from Madurai to Rameswaram and from Tiruchi to Rameswaram connects the town to all major Indian cities.
+The gauge conversion of the railway from Madurai to Rameswaram and from Trichy to Rameswaram connects the town to all major Indian cities.
 Ramanathapuram district was a larger district in Tamil Nadu, and later some of its portions were removed to create Sivaganga district.

 The river Vaigai enters the Big Tank (periya kanmaai) and the water is collected for the purpose of agriculture.
 It is claimed that the river water does not reach the sea, portraying the size of the catchment area.
 The town has many ponds catering to the needs of the populace.
 It is a good sign to have few engineering colleges like Anna University, UCER-Ramnad campus, Syed Ammal Engineering College and Mohamed Sathak Engineering College.

 Former Indian president A.P.J.
 Abdul Kalam attended Schwartz Higher Secondary School, Ramanathapuram.